whblondeau/mrs_e/stories/1949-fl-panhead.md

 And so it went.
 To Mrs. E’s bafflement, they started sorting through dismembered Esmeralda’s dead parts, and now they were discarding and discussing and fetching different pieces.
 There was a clattering and a stomping.
 Roto and Jimmy swung the engine over to a heavy workbench.
 Fat Fuck rinsed the last of the gas out of the tank, pulled off all of the fittings, rinsed again, and took it to the bead-blasting booth. _There goes a classic paint job,_ Mrs. E mourned.
 Zed stood smoking, pondering the naked frame, walking around it, conferring with the others.

-Then Mrs. E understood. _They’re not parting it out.
-Fucking assholes are _customizing_ my bike._ It was a brief sick feeling, like realizing… like realizing a beloved relative had been harvested to build a Frankenstein’s monster.
+Then Mrs. E understood. <i>They’re not parting it out.
+Fucking assholes are</i> customizing <i>my bike.</i> It was a brief sick feeling, like realizing… like realizing a beloved relative had been harvested to build a Frankenstein’s monster.
 She started to shake, and hoped none of them would come up into the loft.

 <br/>
 It was kind of weird, when the criminal mechanics started to work on the rebuild.
 The shouting and swearing and banter fell off, and they moved with focus.
 Even Fat Fuck got that look: the look that Amy Lucero, who taught Art, got when she was sculpting with no kids around.